getherbie/herbie/README.md

     php -S localhost:9999 example/web/index.php

+Now, open `localhost:9999` with your favorite web browser.

-Or, if you want to use Xdebug (3.x), start the internal web server as follows.
+If you want to use Xdebug (3.x), start the internal web server as follows.
 Hint: For this to work, Xdebug must of course be installed.

+    XDEBUG_MODE=debug php -S localhost:9999 example/web/index.php

+And if you want to have additional console output and logging information, set Herbie CMS's environment variable.

-    export XDEBUG_MODE=debug; php -S localhost:9999 example/web/index.php
+    HERBIE_DEBUG=1 XDEBUG_MODE=debug php -d variables_order=EGPCS -S localhost:9999 example/web/index.php

-Now, open `localhost:9999` with your favorite web browser.

 ## Tests